Charles Melliss: Military career

+Charles John Melliss, VC, Ashanti Campaign.

 Melliss transferred to the Indian Army in 1884.

 He served in East Africa 1895–96 and on the North-West Frontier of India 1897–98.
 This was followed by operations in the Kurram Valley in Tirah 1897–98.
 He served with the North Nigeria Regiment in West Africa 1898–1902, and in Ashanti during 1900, including at the relief of Kumassi in the War of the Golden Stool.
 He was wounded four times during these operations, once severely.
 It was for his actions while attached to the West African Frontier Force during the Third Ashanti Expedition that Mellis was to receive the Victoria Cross.
 On 30 September 1900 at Obassa, Ashanti, Captain Melliss gathered together a party of men and charged into the bush at the head of them into the thick of the enemy.
 Although wounded in a hand-to-hand encounter, his bold rush caused panic among the enemy who were at the same time charged by the Sikhs.

 Meliss was promoted major on 10 July 1901, and for the same action that won him the Victoria Cross he was also awarded the brevet rank of lieutenant colonel on the following day.
 He vacated his appointment as second in command of the Northern Nigeria Forces in late 1902, and reverted to the Indian Army, where he was posted to the 1st Bombay Grenadiers.
 The regiment served in East Africa 1902–04, where he was badly mauled by a lion in early 1903, and was invalided home in February that year.
-He commanded the 53rd Sikhs (Frontier Force) 1906–10, was promoted to temporary brigadier general, and served on the North West Frontier operations (Zakka Khel) of 1908.
+He was made a substantive lieutenant colonel in July 1906 and commanded the 53rd Sikhs (Frontier Force) 1906–10, was promoted to temporary brigadier general, and served on the North West Frontier operations (Zakka Khel) of 1908.
 In February 1907 he was promoted to brevet colonel and made a personal aide-de-camp to King Edward VII.

+Seated in the centre, wearing his VC, is Lieutenant Colonel Charles Melliss, CO 53rd Sikhs (Frontier Force), and a group of officers, pictured here in India, sometime in 1910.

-He was made a KIN in the 1911 Birthday Honours, He was placed in command of a brigade, taking over from Major General James Young, in January 1912 and was promoted to major general on 19 March.
+He was made a colonel on the staff and a temporary brigadier general while employed in this role in January 1910 and KIN in the 1911 Birthday Honours.
+His colonel's rank was made substantive from the same date.
+He was placed in command of a brigade, taking over from Major General James Young, in January 1912 and was promoted to major general on 19 March.